 |Semester:||Fall, Spring, or Full Year|

-|Date:||Fall: early September to mid-December.
-Spring: early April to early July.|
+|Estimated Dates:||Fall: early September to late December, Spring: early April to early July|

 Academic study focuses on the language, history, and contemporary culture of Japan.
 This program is part of a student exchange relationship with Hokusei Gakuen University in Sapporo, the capital city of Japan’s northern island of Hokkaido.
 Students live with host families for the duration of the program.

 Credits: Credit earned varies based on courses completed but students may earn up to 19 credits.
-(Overloads are not permitted.)
+Overloads are not permitted.

 2 Japanese Language Courses